 Unplaced: corolla valvate, apex incurved; ovules 1-2/carpel, apical; fruit drupaceous.

-Morphologically, it would be easy to include this group in an expanded Garryales if the phylogeny suggests this, if paraphyletic at the base of the asterid I clade, characters of Garryales, the asterid I and possibly also for the [asterid I + asterid II] clade will all have to be reworked.
+Evolution.
+Divergence & Distribution.
+Morphologically, it would be easy to include this group in an expanded Garryales if the phylogeny suggests this.
+However, if the group turns out to be paraphyletic at the base of the asterid I clade, characters of Garryales, the asterid I, and possibly also the [asterid I + asterid II] clades will all have to be reworked (see above).